 In this post, we outline the 10 most common mistakes people tend to make when they are hiring remote workers.
 At FreeeUp, we’ve personally found great success using online contractors.
-Before our founders started FreeeUp, they were running e-commerce businesses using mostly remote employees, and taking in millions in sales each year.
+Before our founders started FreeeUp, they were running e-commerce businesses using mostly remote workers, and taking in millions in sales each year.
 However, we do know that not everyone has had the same experiences we have.
 Maybe you’ve found the hiring part overwhelming, or had difficulty onboarding workers when they were far away.

 Typically, we’ve found that when people have had a bad experience, it is often because they are falling into some of the same basic pitfalls.
 These pitfalls are fortunately pretty easy to avoid once you know how to recognize them.
 If you want to use remote contractors to achieve great success, we recommend avoiding the following mistakes below.